-In the User Options section, you can set the how fast the Online Banking session will automatically close if there is no activity.
 This is important if you are accessing your accounts from your office or a public location where people would have access to the computer if you walked away without closing your session.

 Unique session ID

 Online Banking assigns a session ID number each time you log in.
 Cookies must be enabled on your browser so it will accept this ID number and this session can begin.
 This number is verified each time you send or receive information from the Online Banking host processor during that session.
-The cookie is not stored on your computer and it is dismissed when you exit your browser, exit Online Banking, or are automatically logged out for inactivity.
+The cookie is not stored on your computer and it is dismissed when you exit Online Banking, or are automatically logged out for inactivity.

 Typically, internet pages you recently visited are stored in a cache on your computer so they load faster when you return to them.
 The account information pages in Online Banking are set up so they cannot be stored in your computer´s cache.
 This is so the pages you've looked at are no longer on your computer after you log off.
 If you walk away from your PC at work, for example, no one can use your browser´s back button to view account information after your session is over.

 Three tries and you're out

 If someone has discovered your member number and tries to guess your password, the third incorrect password entry in a row (without a successful login) immediately blocks Online Banking account access by electronic services to your member number.
 You have to tell us to unlock it.